tjiiv-cprg/Road-Intersection-Re-ID/README.md

 # Road-Intersection-Re-ID

-We publish our code and datasets for the paper "Traffic Intersection Re-identification using Monocular Camera Sensor".
+We publish our code and datasets for the paper "Traffic Intersection Re-Identification Using Monocular Camera Sensors".
 The code and datasets are coming soon!

 ## CODE Requirements:

-* python 3.6
+* python 3.6.8

 * PyTorch: Make sure to install the Pytorch version for Python 3.6 with CUDA support (code tested for CUDA 8.0, CUDA 9.0 and CUDA 10.0).
-I am using PyTorch 0.4.1.
+I am using PyTorch 1.4.0.

-* Additional Python packages: numpy, matplotlib, Pillow, torchvision
+* Additional Python packages: numpy, matplotlib, Pillow, torchvision0.5.0

 ## Publications:

 If you use our code or dataset, please consider referencing the following papers:

-Traffic Intersection Re-identification using Monocular Camera Sensor.
-L. Xiong, Z. Deng, Y. Huang, W. Du, X. Zhao, C. Lu, W. Tian. xxx, October 2020.\[**PDF**\]
+Xiong, L.; Deng, Z.; Huang, Y.; Du, W.; Zhao, X.; Lu, C.; Tian, W. Traffic Intersection Re-Identification Using Monocular Camera Sensors. *Sensors* **2020**, *20*(22), 6515.**[PDF](https://doi.org/10.3390/s20226515)**

 # Traffic Intersection Re-identification using Monocular Camera Sensor